Pierre666/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 1. Open the **Domain name** configuration page.

-1. Specify a unique custom domain name, for example **wildrydes-sapessi**.
+1. Specify a unique custom domain name, for example `wildrydes-{username}`.

 1. Make sure that the domain name is available and then click **Save changes**.
 </p></details>